Links Between Asthma and Headache

 In 2007, I was having frequent headaches.
-It was to the point that I was taking acetaminophen (Tylenol), ibuprofen or aspirin about every day.
+It was to the point that I was taking acetaminophen (Tylenol), ibuprofen, or aspirin about every day.
 Actually, at this point, I was on an aspirin kick.
 I started taking them every day to prevent headaches.
 Feeling I was invincible, I ignored the warnings on the bottle.

 This came back to haunt me, as I ended up with a GI bleed, lost a bunch of blood, and ended up in the hospital overnight.
-Since then I have to take prilosec every day, and my doctor says I will never get off it.
+Since then I have to take Prilosec every day, and my doctor says I will never get off it.
 I suppose this is my punishment for being a dummkopf and abusing over-the-counter medicine.

-To much pain medicine
+Too much pain medicine?

 Then I learned that taking all this pain medicine had consequences.
 This was when I read an article at the Mayo Clinic about rebound headaches.
 Here I learned that if you take medicine for headache every day this may actually cause headaches, making your situation worse.1

 Plus medicines like ibuprofen can be hard on your stomach, and aspirin is a blood thinner.
 I knew about the blood thinner part, just didn’t care so long as it treated my headaches.

 Ready to try something different?

 So, obviously, it was time to try something different.
 While there wasn’t any good headache medicine when I was a kid, this was 2007, and there was a new medicine called (Ultram) tramadol.
 This medicine worked great until I read that it, like opiates, is probably addicting.
 So, my experiment with tramadol ended.